 Much has changed since the days when five oyster house packing plants sat along the river’s edge.
 Formerly known as the Nylon Capital of the World, Seaford’s local economy was decimated when the Dupont Company closed its plant, resulting in a loss of jobs and local pride.

 Just downstream from the Oyster House Park, Chesapeake Conservancy has worked to conserve priority lands to protect and link 19,300 acres of habitat in the Blackwater corridor, supporting biodiversity, working lands, public access and military readiness along the Nanticoke with an array of partners including Mt.
 Cuba Center.
-At places like the new Nanticoke Crossing Park,we’re making progress on creating a paddle-in camping trail linking Seaford, DE, to Blackwater National Wildlife Refuge to give Delaware residents and visitors the quintessential experience of the Nanticoke River.
+At places like the new Nanticoke Crossing Park, we’re making progress on the vision to create paddle-in camping sites from Seaford to Blackwater National Wildlife Refuge to give Delaware residents and visitors the quintessential experience of the Nanticoke River.

 Feature Photo by City of Seaford